Matt Cardle: 2010: The X Factor

-2011–2012: Letters
+2011–2013: Letters and The Fire

 On 18 August 2011, Cardle revealed that his debut album, Letters, would be released in the UK on 17 October 2011.
 Cardle said he was nervous about releasing his album as previous male X Factor winners have not been very successful, and female winners Leona Lewis and Alexandra Burke enjoyed massive success.
 Whilst working on the album Cardle collaborated with various writers including Eg White and James Walsh.
 The album's first single, "Run for Your Life," written by Gary Barlow, was premiered on The Chris Moyles Show on 5 September 2011.
 Cardle appeared on the BBC Breakfast show on 1 September to give a preview of the video.
 The video was then premiered in full on 5 September on his YouTube channel.
 The single was released on 9 October 2011, Cardle performed the song on The X Factor on the same day.
 He also performed another track from the album, "All For Nothing", on ITV2 show The Xtra Factor.
-"Run for Your Life" peaked at number 6 on the UK Top 40 Chart.
+"Run for Your Life" peaked at number six on the UK Top 40 Chart.
 Prior to the album release Cardle went on a five date tour ending on 3 October at Koko in London.
-Letters was released on 17 October and debuted at number 2 on the UK Albums chart and spent 16 consecutive weeks in the top 40.
+Letters was released on 17 October and debuted at number two on the UK Albums chart and spent 16 consecutive weeks in the top 40.

 A second single, "Starlight", was released on 4 December 2011.
 It had been originally intended as the first single before "Run for Your Life" was sent to him and was generally better received by fans and journalists.
 Despite this, it only charted at number 185 but sparked a boost in album sales which saw "Letters" return to the top 25 on the album charts shortly after "Starlight"s release.
 The third and final single to be released from "Letters" was Amazing which was released as an EP, containing a new track called "All Is Said", which Cardle wrote with James Walsh, a new recording of "First Time Ever I Saw Your Face" and a live version of the album track "Slowly" recorded at the album launch.
 In February 2012 he embarked on a sell out tour, the Letters Tour.
 The tour ended on 29 March 2012 at Hammersmith Apollo.
 In September 2012 he said this was his favourite gig so far in his career.